Recreational Boating Incidents and Fatalities in Oregon

-Boaters need to make sure they have the necessary skill and required equipment for the waters they enter.
-While accidents happen for a variety of reasons, 85-90% or more of fatalities could be prevented if the victims wore life jackets
+Boaters need to make sure they have the skills and required equipment for the waters they enter.
+Accidents happen for all kinds of reasons.
+But 85-90% of drowning victims were not wearing

-The Marine Board tracks all boating-related fatalities (paddle, oar, sail, and motor) which are required per the U.S. Coast Guard for nationwide statistics reporting.
+The Marine Board tracks all recreational boating-related fatalities (paddle, oar, sail, and motor).
+This is a federal requirement in each state by the U.S. Coast Guard for nationwide statistics.

-Go with a registered outfitter/guide and consider joining a rafting club to gain more experience and skills to run a river.
-For the Pacific Ocean, go with a registered guide or charter
+If you've never boated a particular waterway or are new to boating, go with a registered outfitter/guide.
+It's also worth considering joining a boating club to gain more experience and skills to run a river.
+For the Pacific Ocean, go with a registered guide or charter.

-and click on "Online Services" in the upper right-hand corner of the page and click on "Guides and Charters Lists" to search.
+Want to see if a charter or outfitter guide is registered with the Marine Board?
+Visit our Boat Oregon Store.
+Click on "Online Services" in the upper right-hand corner of the page.
+Then click on "Guides and Charters Lists" to search.

 Educated boaters are safer.